-According to the Centers for Disease Control and Prevention (CDC), people who are addicted to prescription opioids are 40 times more likely to be addicted to heroin.17 Four in five new heroin users report starting by abusing prescription pain medications, and approximately three out of four new heroin users report having abused prescription opioids in the past.3
+According to the Centers for Disease Control and Prevention (CDC), people who are addicted to prescription opioids are 40 times more likely to be addicted to heroin.
+Four in five new heroin users report starting by abusing prescription pain medications, and approximately three out of four new heroin users report having abused prescription opioids in the past.

 As awareness of opioid addiction increases, statistics show more people are seeking out treatment, with admissions to drug treatment programs rising 700% in New Jersey within the last decade.
-In 2015, there were 32,529 reported cases of substance abuse treatment admissions related to opioids, of which 27,621 were related to heroin abuse, and 4,908 were related to other opioids.
-18 Despite the wide availability of medications and behavioral therapies, the best treatment for opioid addiction is prevention.
+Despite the wide availability of medications and behavioral therapies, the best treatment for opioid addiction is prevention.
 This toolkit is designed to provide communities with the steps to create and implement initiatives to increase awareness of the opioid abuse epidemic and reduce opioid abuse.